nauam/Courses/docs/administration/security/authentication.md

 Configuration properties:

-- `hotReload` - `hotReload="true"` enables the ability to modify the user list specified by `file` without having to restart QW Control.
+- `hotReload` - `hotReload="true"` enables the ability to modify the user list specified by `file` without having to restart Rundeck.
 The refresh interval for checking the file is 5 seconds.
 This is not configurable.
 - `file` - path to a Java Property formatted file in the format defined under [realm.properties](#PropertyFileLoginModule)
 - `caseInsensitive` - true/false.
 If true, usernames are converted to lowercase before being looked up in the property file, otherwise they are compared as entered.
 Default: true.